 '''

+and

+./startit

+then in the enter:

+./console

+or

 ./gnome-console

 '''

 to start the Console program.
 Enter any commands for testing.
-For example: run $\tt kernsverify$ full.
+For example: run kernsverify full.

 Note, the instructions here to use ./startit are different from using a production system where the administrator starts Bacula by entering ./bacula start.
 This difference allows a development version of Bacula to be run on a computer at the same time that a production system is running.
 The ./startit script starts Bacula using a different set of configuration files, and thus permits avoiding conflicts with any production system.